Green Shiba Inu (new) (GINUX) Trading Up 84% Over Last Week

-Green Shiba Inu (new) (GINUX) traded up 25.4% against the U.S. dollar during the one day period ending at 16:00 PM ET on September 3rd.
-In the last week, Green Shiba Inu (new) has traded 84% higher against the U.S. dollar.
-Green Shiba Inu (new) has a market cap of $7.08 million and approximately $20,266.00 worth of Green Shiba Inu (new) was traded on exchanges in the last day.
-One Green Shiba Inu (new) coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Green Shiba Inu (new) (GINUX) traded up 25.4% against the U.S. dollar during the one day period ending at 12:00 PM Eastern on September 4th.
+Green Shiba Inu (new) has a total market cap of $7.08 million and $20,266.00 worth of Green Shiba Inu (new) was traded on exchanges in the last day.
+One Green Shiba Inu (new) coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+Over the last seven days, Green Shiba Inu (new) has traded 84% higher against the U.S. dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.